-At first, during the second half of the summer term, which begins on Tuesday 2nd June, the class will be split into two groups.
-Group A will be able to come into school on Mondays and Tuesdays.
-Group B will be able to come into school on Thursdays and Fridays.
+At first, during the second half of the summer term, which begins on Tuesday 2nd June, the class will be split into two groups or 'bubbles'.
+Bubble A will be able to come into school on Mondays and Tuesdays.
+Bubble B will be able to come into school on Thursdays and Fridays.
 On Wednesdays, the school will be closed to classes and I will spend time supporting remote learning.

 On days when your group is not in schools, there will be remote learning tasks available for you to work on.
 These will not be the same as last term, when they were very detailed and created/written by me.
 Instead, you will be directed towards other sites, especially BBC Bitesize and the Oak Academy.
 In addition there will be work based around our whole school project, which for our class will be a focus on China, its history, geography, culture and art.

 For children who are not in school, I will use Wednesdays to focus on feedback and looking at remote learning work.
 In addition, I will check for children's e-mails every day after school.
 However, most of my time as a teacher will be spent in the classroom on every day except Wednesday.
 Therefore I will not expect you to record remote learning on DB Primary most of the time.